-A student on academic probation for a grade point deficiency shall be removed from probation when the student's accumulated grade point average is 2.0 or higher.
+A student on academic probation shall be removed from probation when the student's accumulated grade point average reaches 2.0 or higher.

-A student on progress probation because of an excess of units for which entries of "W," "I," and "NC" are recorded shall be removed from probation when the percent of units in this category drops below 50 percent.
+A student on progress probation shall be removed from probation when the percent of units with an earned a grade of "W," "I" and/or "NC" drops below fifty percent (50%).